 For the first year that the market operated, there was no site plan.
 Members set up booths wherever and they chose, working it out with their neighbors to make sure nobody’s booth blocked anyone else’s.
 As the market grew, vendors began arriving earlier and earlier to claim their favorite spots, leading to the establishment of the ‘seven o’clock rule’ at the start of the 1975 season, which stated that no one could start putting up a booth or claim a spot before 7:00 am.
 A few weeks later, a clear site plan was created for the first time, marking out 8’ x 8’ booth spaces, defining aisles and a pattern for customer traffic.

 The Market then moved to the site under the Burnside Bridge in 1976 and was there for 34 years before the redevelopment of Old Town starting up again in 2006 and a permanent home for PSM was constructed in Waterfront Park.
 The Market officially moved into its new site in May 2009.
 Things have changed a lot from the early days.
 PSM has had hundreds of members and generates an estimated $8 million in gross sales annually.
 It has become a central economic engine for the historic Old Town/Chinatown neighborhood, and attracts an estimated one million visitors to this area each year.

 But some important things have stayed the same.
 PSM could never have gotten started without the cooperation and aid of the city and of the Naito family, and still relies on those long-term partnerships.
 The PSM board of directors continues to be made up of a majority of market members, putting market governance in the hands of its members.

-Seven full-time and ten part-time staff members administer the operations and various programs of the Market.
+Staff members administer the operations and various programs of the Market.
 And items are still sold by the people who make them, giving the customers the chance to talk directly with the artisan about their craft and why artists choose to make their living at the Market.
 In spite of how much the Market has grown, it is still, at heart, an artists’ community.